Computational complexity, Newton polytopes, and Schubert polynomials: Introduction

 Clearly ${\sf LPfeasibility}\in{\sf NP}$.
 Membership in {\sf coNP} is a consequence of \emph{Farkas' Lemma} (1902), which is a foundation for LP duality, conjectured by J.~von Neumann and proved by G.~Dantzig in 1948 (cf.~\cite{Dantzig}).
 Yet, it was not until 1979, with L.~Khachiyan's work on the \emph{ellipsoid method} that ${\sf LPfeasibility}\in {\sf P}$ was proved; see, e.g., the textbook \cite{Schrijver}.

 These examples suggest ${\sf P}={\sf NP}\cap {\sf coNP}$.
 However, one has \emph{integer factorization}

 An {\sf NP} certificate is a divisor.
 A {\sf coNP} certificate is a prime factorization (verified using the AKS test).
-Most public key cryptography in use (such as RSA) relies on ${\sf P}\neq {\sf NP}\cap {\sf coNP}$.
+Most public key cryptography (such as RSA) relies on ${\sf P}\neq {\sf NP}\cap {\sf coNP}$.

 The debate ${\sf P}\stackrel{?}{=}{\sf NP}\cap {\sf coNP}$ may be rephrased as ``are problems with good characterizations in {\sf P}?''.
 One wants new examples of members of ${\sf NP}\cap{\sf coNP}$ that are not known to be in {\sf P}.
 If such examples are proved to be in ${\sf P}$, this adds evidence for ``$=$''.
 Yet, relatively few examples are known.
-In addition to integer factorization, one has (decision) \emph{Discrete Log}, \emph{Stochastic Games} \cite{Condron}, \emph{Parity Games} \cite{Parity} and \emph{Lattice Problems} \cite{AR05}.
+In addition to integer factorization, one has (decision) \emph{Discrete Log}, \emph{Stochastic Games} \cite{Condon}, \emph{Parity Games} \cite{Parity} and \emph{Lattice Problems} \cite{AR05}.
 (It is open whether \emph{Graph Isomorphism} is in ${\sf coNP}$.)
+We now connect this discussion with Example~\ref{exa:inNPcomplete}.